hjiangav/personalwebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Han Jiang, a final year undergraduate student at Hong Kong University of Science and Technology, with major in computer science and mathematics.
-During undergraduate research, I have been supervised by [Prof. Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/) and [Prof. Yu-Wing Tai](https://yuwingtai.github.io/) on neural radiance fields (NeRF), and [Prof. Craig Schroeder](https://www.cs.ucr.edu/~craigs/) on physics simulation.
-My research interest is on Physics-based Animation, including (1) numerical computation and computational physics, and (2) AI and machine learning for simulation, for example, combining simulation and NeRF.
+I am Han Jiang, a first year PhD student in computer graphics at the University of Texas at Austin, advised by [Prof. Etienne Vouga](https://www.cs.utexas.edu/~evouga/).
+I had a Bachelor's degree of Computer Science and Mathematics, from the Hong Kong University of Science and Technology.
+During undergraduate years, I have been supervised by [Prof. Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/) and [Prof. Yu-Wing Tai](https://yuwingtai.github.io/) on neural radiance fields (NeRF), and [Prof. Craig Schroeder](https://www.cs.ucr.edu/~craigs/) on physics simulation.
 {style="text-align: justify;"}